-Tomie dePaola, the author and illustrator of Strega Nona and many other favorite books, always knew he wanted to be an artist.
+Tomie dePaola (1934–2020), the author and illustrator of Strega Nona and many other beloved books, always knew he wanted to be an artist.
 In this exclusive video interview with Reading Rockets, Tomie dePaola tells comical childhood tales, reflects on his career, and suggests ways to encourage young readers and artists.

 Tomie dePaola (da POW la) is one of today's most recognized names in the world of children's literature.
 His charming characters and distinctive artistic style make his picture books appealing to both children and adults.
 He has published folktales, nursery rhymes, board books, religious books, chapter books, and more.
 All in all, dePaola has illustrated over 200 children's books and written stories for nearly half of them.

 But Tomie dePaola's popularity reaches beyond his books.
-He is a warm and energetic person who loves children and knows how to entertain a crowd.
-Over the years, dePaola has visited elementary schools, taught college classes, and traversed the country on book tours.
+He was a warm and energetic person who loved children and knew how to entertain a crowd.
+Over the years, dePaola visited elementary schools, taught college classes, and traversed the country on book tours.
 He has been featured by large media outlets such as NBC, NPR, and USA TODAY.
 When dePaola presented a signed copy of his artwork to former First Lady Hillary Clinton, she exclaimed, "Oh, Tomie, I just love you!"
 DePaola's outgoing personality has also led to various guest appearances on public television's Barney and Friends.

 A Storied Life